Angela A. Allen-Bell

 abell@sulc.edu

-Professor Bell is an activist scholar who has made many media appearances and participated in many local, national and international collaborations to discuss her scholarship and advocacy work, including La Presse (France), Le Nouvel Observateur (France), MSNBC (News Nation with Tamron Hall), CBS News, NBC Nightly News and National Public Radio (All Things Considered).
-She has twice submitted written testimony to the United States Senate’s Judiciary Committee on the Constitution and she has been published in or quoted in a range of print media sources, such as the Washington Post, Russia Today TV, the New Yorker, the Huffington Post and the Advocate.
+Professor Bell is an activist scholar who has made many media appearances and participated in many local, national and international collaborations to discuss her scholarship and advocacy work, including La Presse (France), Le Nouvel Observateur (France), MSNBC (News Nation with Tamron Hall), CBS News, NBC Nightly News, National Public Radio (All Things Considered) and Louisiana Public Broadcasting.
+When Louisiana Governor John Bel Edwards issued a posthumous pardon to Homer Plessy, Professor Bell was selected to speak as the legal historian for the occasion.
+Prof. Bell has even been published in or quoted in a range of print media sources, such as the Washington Post, Courthouse News Service, Capital B News, Law 360, Russia Today TV, the New Yorker, the Huffington Post and the Advocate.